nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to sort the contact list, providing the sort criteria.
+1. User chooses to sort the contact list, providing the sort criteria.
 2. KonTActs sots the contact list and displays the sorted list.

    Use case ends.